Charlotte of Mecklenburg-Strelitz: Interests and patronage

-Charlotte and her husband were music connoisseurs with German tastes, who gave special honour to German artists and composers.
-They were passionate admirers of the music of George Frideric Handel.
+Charlotte and her husband were music connoisseurs, who gave special honour to German artists and composers.
+They were admirers of the music of George Frideric Handel.

 In April 1764, Wolfgang Amadeus Mozart, then aged eight, arrived in Britain with his family as part of their grand tour of Europe and remained until July 1765.
 The Mozarts were summoned to court on 19 May and played before a limited circle from six to ten o'clock.
 Johann Christian Bach, eleventh son of the great Johann Sebastian Bach, was then music-master to the Queen.
 He put difficult works of Handel, J. S. Bach, and Carl Friedrich Abel before the boy: he played them all at sight, to the amazement of those present.
 Afterwards, the young Mozart accompanied the Queen in an aria that she sang, and played a solo work on the flute.
 On 29 October, the Mozarts were in London again, and were invited to court to celebrate the fourth anniversary of the King's accession.
 As a memento of the royal favour, Leopold Mozart published six sonatas composed by Wolfgang, known as Mozart's Opus 3, that were dedicated to the Queen on 18 January 1765, a dedication she rewarded with a present of 50 guineas.

-Queen Charlotte was an amateur botanist who took a great interest in Kew Gardens.
+Charlotte was an amateur botanist who took a great interest in Kew Gardens.
 In an age of discovery, when such travellers and explorers as Captain James Cook and Sir Joseph Banks were constantly bringing home new species and varieties of plants, she ensured that the collections were greatly enriched and expanded.
 Her interest in botany led to the South African flower, the bird of paradise, being named Strelitzia reginae in her honour.